JetBrains/projector-docker/README.md

 ## Accessing IDEA run on another machine

-If you want to access IDEA run on another host, you can change page parameters: <http://localhost:8080/projector/?host=localhost&port=8887> (these are default ones).
+If you want to access IDEA run on another host, you need to change page parameters.
+Here are the default parameters, so you probably need to change `localhost` in both places to needed IP: <http://localhost:8080/projector/?host=localhost&port=8887>.

-You need to run docker on different machines: change the `run-container.sh` script to launch nginx on the first one and projector on the second one.

 ## Script list
 ### `clone-projector-core.sh`